-Refund of deposit (minus \$50 office fee) and all payments will be made for cancellation before May 1.
+Refund of deposit (minus \$250 office fee) and all payments will be made for cancellation before May 1.
 After May 1, there are NO refunds for any reason.
 There are no tuition adjustments for late arrivals or early departures.
 Parents are advised to consider purchasing program cancellation insurance.
 All campers are expected to follow camp rules and policies.
 There will be no refund for dismissal due to behavioral, emotional, or psychological situations that are disruptive to the camp program or harmful to the camper.
 Possession of alcohol, illegal drugs or weapons will result in immediate removal from camp with no refund.

 Falcon Camp has teamed with A+ Program Protection should your camper not be able to attend Falcon during their scheduled session.
-Parents are advised to consider purchasing cancellation insurance through A+ Program Protection or other insurance options.
+Parents are advised to consider purchasing cancellation insurance through A+ Program Protection or other insurance options, such as Archer Insurance available through the Ultracamp database.